Socrapop/travelers-map/readme.txt

 5. Shortcode Helper page.
 Change the default size of your map and it's behaviour, filter the posts you want to show by tags, category or post type.

 == Changelog ==
+= 2.0.5 - 07/01/2022 =
+* WP 5.8.3 security update of 07/01/2022 (and older versions security update) made the map bug.
+Markers are not loading anymore on the map.
+This "emergency" update fixes this issue, please update.

 = 2.0.4 - 22/10/2021 =
 * Fix multiple markers custom thumbnail not showing in popovers.